awsdocs/amazon-connect-admin-guide/doc_source/store-customer-input.md

   + **Local format**: If all of your customers all calling from the same country that your instance is in, choose that country from the dropdown list\.
 Amazon Connect then auto\-populates the country code for customers so that they don't have to enter it\.
   + **International format**: If you have customers calling from different countries, choose **International format**\.
 Amazon Connect then requires customers to enter their country code\.

+## Problems with DTMF input?<a name="store-customer-input-use-multiple-input-blocks"></a>

+Let's say you have the following scenario with two contacts flows, each one capturing DTMF input from customers:

+1. One flow uses the **Get customer input** block to request DTMF input from customers\.

+1. After the DTMF input is entered, it uses the **Transfer to flow** block to move the contact to the next contact flow\.

+1. In the next flow, there's a **Store customer input** block to get more DTMF input from the customer\.

+There's setup time between the first and second flows\.
+This means if the customer enters DTMF input very quickly for the second flow, some of the DTMF digits might be dropped\.

+For example, the customer needs to press 5, then wait for a prompt from the second flow, then type 123\.
+In this case, 123 is captured without problem\.
+However, if they don't wait for the prompt and enter 5123 very quickly, the **Store customer input** block may capture only 23 or 3\.

+To guarantee the **Store customer input** block in second contact flow captures all of the digits, the customer needs to wait for the prompt to be played, and then enter their type DTMF input\.

 ## Configured block<a name="store-customer-input-configured"></a>

 When this block is configured, it looks similar to the following image:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/store-customer-input-configured.png)

+1. **Invalid number**: What to do if the customer enters an invalid number\.

 ## Sample flows<a name="store-customer-input-samples"></a>